Ali-Prm/Shelter_Location/README.md

 ## Notations and Sets
 1. $j \in J:  Index \space of \space candidate \space node \space for \space shelters$
 2. $i \in I:  Index \space of \space nodes \space hit$
-3. $N_i \subseteq J: Subset of i's candid neighbor which are sorted based on ascending order of travle time.$
+3. $N_i \subseteq J$: Subset of i's candid neighbor which are sorted based on ascending order of travle time.
-4. $N_j \subseteq J: Subset of j's candid neighbor which are sorted based on ascending order of travel time.$
+4. $N_j \subseteq J$: Subset of j's candid neighbor which are sorted based on ascending order of travel time.

 ## Parameters